Australian racehorse syndication is the best and most affordable way to own and race thoroughbreds with like-minded racing enthusiasts.

-Syndicators gather people together to enjoy the thrills and excitement of racing and they have a range of offerings to suit most budgets.
+Syndicators and promoters gather people together to enjoy the thrills and excitement of racing and they have a range of offerings to suit most budgets.

-Getting like-minded folk to the races is what they do.
+Getting racing folk to the races is what they do.
 Some much better than others.

 Before going any further, the best piece of advice we can give you is to ensure you always deal with a licenced operator.